Best Shibuya Ramen: 5 Top Shops Near Shibuya Station

 4. Menya Nukaji (麺屋ぬかじ)

-Similar to entry #1 (Hayashi), Menya Nukaji serves richer, pork bone based ramen.
-Both their ramen and tsukemen (dipping ramen, pictured) are carried by a bold soy sauce.
-But there's also a slightly bitter flavor from niboshi (dried sardines).
+Like Hayashi, Menya Nukaji leans toward richer, pork bone-based ramen.
+Both their ramen and tsukemen are driven by bold soy sauce seasoning, with a slight bitterness from niboshi (dried sardines) adding complexity.

 Shop Hours: Mon-Fri: 11 am ~ 4 pm / 6 pm ~ 8 pm (Wed only lunch), Sat, Holidays: 11 am ~ 4 pm